culturing/poems/Poems/Prologue/Lincoln's Memory.md

 stood by a portrait of old Jefferson, to whom he could relate, and said,

-“Old predecessor tongue with wings, remind me, whence came our brave truth, that all men are created equal.
+"Old predecessor tongue with wings, remind me, whence came our brave truth, that all men are created equal.
-Knew you this in youth?”
+Knew you this in youth?"

 To which the painting said,
-“It was a growth of many years, first born on England’s hills in faithful regicide.”
+"It was a growth of many years, first born on England's hills in faithful regicide."

 And Lincoln asked,
-“But had you heard of man’s first disobedience and the fruit?“
+"But had you heard of man's first disobedience and the fruit?"

 Came quick reply:
-“Our Massachusetts friends knew of such things, but I did hope to purge all superstition, and robe God in Nature.”
+"Our Massachusetts friends knew of such things, but I did hope to purge all superstition, and robe God in Nature."

-“Ah, in nature,” Lincoln said.
+"Ah, in nature," Lincoln said.

-”That’s right.
-For all can become noble if they’re only left alone.”
+"That's right.
+For all can become noble if they're only left alone."

-Great Lincoln, growing pond’rous, stroked his chin and paced before the painting, murmuring, “If left alone…”
+Great Lincoln, growing ponderous, stroked his chin and paced before the painting, murmuring, "If left alone…"

 He did not dare to broach the question, burned on his and other minds, of Slavery, but rather urged this thought:
-“Suppose we find all men not equal.
-Who’s at fault?”
+"Suppose we find all men not equal.
+Who's at fault?"

 But there was no reply.